leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Closure

-Is the ability to access to a local binding created in a context that is no longer active (a function call that has ended).
+Is the ability to access a local binding created in a context that is no longer active (a function call that has ended).
 This feature —being able to reference a specific instance of a local binding in an enclosing scope— is called _closure_.

 Example: